X-Scene: Large-Scale Driving Scene Generation with High Fidelity and Flexible Controllability: Methodology

 \section{Methodology}

-{\method} strives to generate large-scale 3D driving scenes through a unified framework that addresses controllability, fidelity, and scalability.
-As illustrated in Fig.~\ref{fig:pipeline}, {\method} comprises three key components: First, the Multi-Granular Controllability module (Sec.\ref{sec_control}) supports both high-level user intent and low-level geometric conditions, enabling flexible scene specification.
-Next, the Joint Occupancy and Image Generation module (Sec.\ref{sec_generation}) leverages conditioned diffusion models to synthesize 3D voxel occupancy and multi-view images, ensuring structural accuracy and photorealistic appearance.
-Finally, the Large-Scale Scene Extrapolation and Reconstruction module (Sec.~\ref{sec_extrapolate}) coherently extends scenes through consistency-aware outpainting and lifts the generated content into 3DGS representations, facilitating downstream simulation and exploration.
+{\method} aims to generate large-scale 3D driving scenes within a unified framework addressing controllability, fidelity, and scalability.
+As shown in Fig.~\ref{fig:pipeline}, it consists of three main components: \textbf{1) Multi-Granular Controllability} (Sec.~\ref{sec_control}), which integrates high-level user intent with low-level geometric constraints for flexible scene specification; \textbf{2) Joint Occupancy, Image, and Video Generation} (Sec.~\ref{sec_generation}), which employs conditioned diffusion models to synthesize 3D voxel occupancy, multi-view images, and temporally coherent videos with 3D-aware guidance; and \textbf{3) Large-Scale Scene Extrapolation and Reconstruction} (Sec.~\ref{sec_extrapolate}), which extends scenes via consistency-aware outpainting and lifts them into 3DGS representations for downstream simulation and exploration.